 – Works directly affecting an existing Party Wall or Party Structure

-– Excavation work within 3 metres or 6 metres of a neighbouring property and to a depth deeper that the neighbouring foundations
+– Excavation work within 3 metres or 6 metres of a neighbouring property and to a depth deeper than the neighbouring foundations

 – New walls built up to or astride the boundary line between properties